Washington Huskies softball

 The Washington Huskies softball team represents the University of Washington in NCAA Division I college softball competition.
-A member of the Pac-12 Conference, they play their home games on-campus at Husky Softball Stadium in Seattle, Washington.
+A member of the Big Ten Conference, they play their home games on-campus at Husky Softball Stadium in Seattle, Washington.
 Through 2020, the Huskies have made 14 appearances at the Women's College World Series and won the national title in 2009.